nenadpejovic/news_portal/README.md

 # myapp

 Basic web application written in Clojure.
 This is a news portal with user-created content which is suplied to end sers.
 For this app there are two types of users.
 First type of users are a content creation users.
 Second type of users are a read-only users.
-Ther are several user case in this app:
+There are several use case in this app:
 -Showing info about page (both creation and read-only users) -Showing list of news (both creation and read-only users) -Showing each of news (both creation and read-only users)